railsfactory-abhiram/slate/source/index.html.md

 ### Authentication on all endpoints
 We require applications to authenticate all of their requests with Access Token.
 This visibility allows us to prevent abusive behavior, and it also helps us to further understand how categories of applications are using the API.
 We apply this understanding to better meet the needs of developers as we continue to evolve the platform.
 Register the Application with Connect4health and get your API_KEY and API_SECRET.
-With the api_key and api_secret send a request like below,
+With the api-key and api-secret send a request like below,

 ### Resource URL